 Acute kidney injury (AKI) is a sudden loss of kidney function (less than two days).
 It can lead to increased risk of illness and death.

-The rate of acute kidney injury (AKI) has increased in recent years.
-This is a result of more people having risk factors that predispose them to AKI — this includes older age, hypertension, obesity and diabetes.
-Each year acute kidney injury affects 1.2 million hospitalized patients and two-thirds of people in intensive care units.
+The rate of AKI has increased in recent years.
+This is a result of more people having risk factors that predispose them to AKI — which includes older age, hypertension, obesity and diabetes.
+Each year, acute kidney injury affects 1.2 million hospitalized patients and two-thirds of people in intensive care units.

 Roughly 30 percent of patients with AKI never fully recover their kidney function.
 This has led to an increase in cases of